mrc-ide/MissingCases/README.md

 2) Guinea Ebola epidemic in 2014.

 These can be built by opening the Rproj file and ```devtools::build_vignettes()```.
 Then they are found in the doc directory.

+Code to recreate the inidvidual based simiulation using [Netlogo](https://ccl.northwestern.edu/netlogo/) can be found in [inst/netlogo](inst/netlogo).